Search our collection

 The Singer 'New Family' lockstitch sewing machine, made between 1865 and 1883.

-Model of a Jacquard loom
+Model of a Jacquard loom, with shuttle and components

 Model of a Jacquard loom (Scale 1:2), unknown maker, 1867.